fabric8io/fabric8/docs/environments.md

 ### Working with Environments in Kubernetes

 Developers tend to work with multiple environments; production, staging, UAT, regression testing and so forth.
-Ideally there should be a [Continuous Delivery](http://en.wikipedia.org/wiki/Continuous_delivery) pipeline setup to move containers and configurations from dev -> test -> UAT -> staging -> production.
-In an ideal world we'd reuse as much as possible (container images and [kubernetes app metadata](apps.md) between environments.
+Ideally there should be a [Continuous Delivery](http://en.wikipedia.org/wiki/Continuous_delivery) pipeline setup to move containers and configurations from `dev -> test -> UAT -> staging -> production`.
+In an ideal world we'd reuse as much as possible (container images and kubernetes manifests between environments.

 In Kubernetes each environment is a **namespace**.
 Then [pods](pods.html) inside a namespace only see [services](services.html) defined in that namespace.
 So _prod_ pods only see _prod_ services, _test_ pods only see _test_ services etc.